At-Tuwani

 Tawani or at-Tuwani (التواني) is a Palestinian village in the south Hebron Hills of the Hebron Governorate.
 Many of the village's residents formerly lived in dwelling caves.
 The village is located south-east of the village of Yatta.
 Approximately 1 km away lies Tel Tuwani, near the Israeli settlement of Ma’on.
-Frequent disputes occur between at-Tawani's residents and settlers over Israeli encroachment on its land, roads and water resources.
+Frequent conflicts occur between at-Tawani's residents and settlers over Israeli encroachment on its land, roads and water resources.
 The village had a population of 194 residents in 2017.

 History

 The village of Tawani is built on the ruins of Khirbet at-Tuwani.
 In an archeological survey conducted in 1968 several edifices, fences and pottery dated to the Byzantine era and Middle Ages.
 Most of the archeological findings were since removed.
 Today the village mainly consists of ancient houses from the Ottoman time, often build over the more ancient caves.

 In 1838, Edward Robinson and noted At-Tawaneh as a ruin located southeast of el-Khulil.
 Tell Tuwaneh appears on Van de Velde's map of Palestine, charted in 1851-1852, and published in 1858.

 In the 1870s Palestine Exploration Fund's Survey of Western Palestine, the place (named Khürbet Tûâny) was described as: Foundations and walls; a circular masonry well, and rock-cut tombs now blocked.
 A lintel stone 6 ft long was found with a winged tablet on it.
 Near the ruin was a round olive-press, 7 ft diameter, 10 in deep, with a rim 5 in thick.
 It was cut in a sort of sunken platform of the live rock, with a socket for a pole or pillar in the centre of the press.

 In the 19th century, many residents of the two big villages in the area of South Mount Hebron, Yatta and Dura, started to immigrate to ruins and caves in the area and became 'satellite villages' (daughters) to the mother town.
 Reasons for the expansion were lack of land for agriculture and construction in the mother towns which resulted in high prices of land, rivalry between the mother towns' hamulas wishing to control more land and resources, and being a security buffer, which made it more difficult for gangs of robbers to raid the mother villages.
 Caves are used by locals as residences, storage spaces and sheepfolds.
 The affiliation between the satellite villages and the mother town remained.
 While some of the satellites became permanent villages with communities of hundreds, others remained temporary settlements which served the shepherds and fallāḥīn for several months every year.
 In 1981-2 it was estimated 100-120 families dwelt in caves permanently in the South Mount Hebron region while 750-850 families lived there temporarily.

 At-Tuwani had a population of 127 at the Jordanian census of 1961.